 You should meet with a nonprofit credit counselor or a financial advisor for advice before you consolidate.
 With a consolidated payment, you can often save on interest and avoid the headache of paying multiple bills each month.

 If you qualify for a credit card that offers to temporarily lower your interest rate on balances, you could transfer debt to that card and use the grace period to pay down principal.
 Before moving ahead, make sure your other cards allow you to transfer balances without penalties.

 A personal loan has advantages if it allows you more time to make fixed payments at lower interest than your credit cards were charging.
-Home equity lines usually charge far less interest than credit cards, but you must offer your home as collateral and if you can’t make the required monthly payments, you could lose your house.
+Home equity loans and credit lines usually charge far less interest than credit cards, but you must offer your home as collateral.
+If you can’t make the required monthly payments, you could lose your house.
 Many financial advisors caution against moving unsecured consumer debt to a secured home loan for that reason.